Objective: Students will be exposed to and learn about Native American rhythm through traditional dance and music and playing a Native American game.

 Visual Resources: Pictures of rain or thunderstorms, Native American Art

-- Teacher makes the environment rich, including playing music and displaying art and theme pictures (rain).
+- The teacher makes the environment rich, including playing music and displaying art and theme pictures (rain).

 - Students are directed to sit in a big circle.

-- Teacher leads a discussion on Native American games.
-"Games, in the old days, often helped sharpen skills needed in adult life.
+- The teacher leads a discussion on Native American games.
+“Games, in the old days, often helped sharpen skills needed in adult life.
 Games were also just for fun.
-Games would reflect the environment the children lived in, as well as their culture."
+Games would reflect the environment the children lived in, as well as their culture.”

-- Teacher explains the game "Rain."
-"It is a game played long ago on the Northwest coast.
-It rained a lot there, and one can imagine the children having to stay indoors and responding to nature outside.
-They made up a game, creating the sound of a rain storm using the wooden floor."
+- The teacher explains the game “Rain.”
+“It is a game played long ago on the Northwest coast.
+It rained a lot there, and one can imagine the children having to stay indoors and respond to nature outside.
+They made up a game, creating the sound of a rain storm using the wooden floor.”

-- Teacher asks what often comes before rain.
+- The teacher asks what often comes before the rain.
 The wind often picks up.
 Have students make circular motions on the floor and it will sound like wind.

-- Teacher next elicits that what often comes next are the small drops of a rain shower.
+- The teacher next elicits that what often comes next are the small drops of a rain shower.
 The sound is made with the fingertips striking the floor softly, then a little harder.
-A leader shows the students how long to have the wind build up, and when to start the raindrops.
+A leader shows the students how long to have the wind build-up, and when to start the raindrops.
 The sounds should overlap.

 - The next sound is rain.
 This is made with all the fingers on each hand hitting quickly together.